Green Mountain Conservancy’s new Shoulder Trail at the Deer Run Nature Preserve in Dummerston is complete!

-To celebrate, GMC is hosting a grand opening event on
+To celebrate, GMC hosted a grand opening event on

 Sunday, September 19, 2021, from 1pm to 5pm.

-The day will start at 1pm with a presentation at the Deer Run Nature Preserve parking lot and trailhead.
-GMC Board members Roger Haydock, skilled trail builder and naturalist, and Daniel Dubie, ecologist, will talk about the new trail as well as some of the natural elements and features that can be found while exploring the preserve.
+The day began at 1pm with a presentation at the Deer Run Nature Preserve parking lot and trailhead.
+GMC Board members Roger Haydock, skilled trail builder and naturalist, and Daniel Dubie, ecologist, spoke about the new trail as well as some of the natural elements and features that can be found while exploring the preserve.

-Guides will be available throughout the afternoon to lead small groups in exploring the Shoulder Trail, or visitors can choose to hike on their own.
+Guides were available throughout the afternoon to lead small groups in exploring the Shoulder Trail, or visitors chose to hike on their own.

 The 0.4 mile Shoulder Trail (yellow markers) goes off of the popular 2.2 mile Deer Run Trail (blue markers) just below the monument.
 The out-and-back hike is about 5.2 miles–2.6 miles up a gentle grade meandering through a multitude of natural communities and 2.6 miles back down to the trail head.